sgvictorino/oledb/README.md

     - Keeps `DbConnection` open for better performance; adds a `.close` method
 - `.beginTransaction`, with manual commit/rollback
 - Managed transaction callbacks
+- Use command objects outside transactions with the `.run` method
 - TypeScript definitions
 - Makes `edge-js` a peer dependency for easier Node upgrades